magneticio/vamp.io/content/documentation/installation/configuration.md

 draft: true
 ---

 Vamp configuration is held in a combination of the Vamp `application.conf` and `reference.conf` files.
 You can override settings in the configuration files using Vamp environment variables or Java/JVM system properties.
-It is advisable to use environment variables when overriding specific settings and extend one of our template Docker images with a customised `application.conf` for more extensive customisations ([github.com/magneticio - Vamp Docker](https://github.com/magneticio/vamp-docker)) .

 ### Layered configuration
 The Vamp configuration files follow the HOCON file standard ([github.com/typesafehub - config](https://github.com/typesafehub/config)).
 Vamp builds its configuration from layers in this order:

-1. Environment variables - override all other settings
+1. Environment variables - will override all other settings
 2. Java system properties - advised for advanced use only
 3. `application.conf` - adds required settings to reference.conf.
-For example container driver
+For example, container driver
 4. `reference.conf` - part of the Vamp code.
-Contains many defaults, but not a full configuration
+Contains default settings, but not a full configuration

 ### Access configuration through the API
-All configuration settings can be retrieved from the Vamp API endpoint `config` or `configuration`.
-This means that the Vamp `application.conf` file can be used to store settings not used by Vamp, for example, configuration for Logstash or workflows.
+All configuration parameters can be retrieved from the Vamp API endpoint `config` or `configuration`.
+This means that the Vamp `application.conf` file can store parameters not intended for use by Vamp, for example, configuration for Logstash or workflows.

 `GET /api/v1/config`

-## Override specific configuration settings
+## Override specific configuration parameters
 You can override specific settings in the configuration files using Vamp environment variables or Java/JVM system properties.
-It is advisable to use environment variables when overriding specific settings.
+It is advisable to use environment variables when overriding specific parameters.

 ### Environment variables
-Vamp will first check for environment variables.
 Environment variables override all other configuration settings.
-Each configuration parameter can be replaced by an environment variable.
-Environment variable names are based on the configuration parameter name converted to upper case.
-All non-alphanumerics should be replaced by an underscore `_`.
+To override a configuration parameter with an environment variable, convert the configuration parameter name to upper case and replace all non-alphanumerics with an underscore `_`.
 For example:

 configuration parameter name |  Environment variable name